integrated-ethics/web/content/labs/scrap-or-not-ready/e-commerce-with-digital-nudging.md

 upgrade and the resulting positive or negative experience for the consumer. **Ethical issues include transparency and dignity.**

+**Preparation:**

+* Read entire module.
-**Preparation required:** Read entire module**.** Post 2 assignments online.
-Print a class-based student handout for each student.
-Collect examples of nudging provided by students in a way that can be presented to the class.
+* Post 2 assignments online.
+* Print a class-based student handout for each student.
+* Collect examples of nudging provided by students in a way that can be presented to the class.

-[Exercise flow:]{.ul}
+**Flow**

 -   Students complete E-Commerce (optional) and Digital Nudging exercises at home